claint76/inivation-docs/Advanced configurations/User_guide_-_synchronisation.md

 for synchronization.
 The only difference between devices is the voltage of the involved signals.

 - DVS128 use 3.3V.
 - DAVIS240 uses 5V.
--   The FX3 development boards can use both 3.3V and 5V, selectable via
+- The FX3 development boards can use both 3.3V and 5V, selectable via a jumper.
-    a jumper.
+- The DAVIS346 can take both 3.3V and 5V as input, and only outputs 3.3V.

 Given the different signal voltages, a DAVIS240 cannot be connected directly to a DVS128.
 While having it act as a slave and receive